needle-tools/weaving/Readme.md

 ### Gotchas

-- Rider might pickup patched assemblies and show wrong suggestions / decompiler shows patched code instead of original
+- Rider might pickup patched assemblies and show wrong suggestions / decompiler shows patched code instead of original.
+In that case try ``File/Invalidate caches and restart``
 - ~~If we implement everything in a harmony patch the patch signature MUST match the method we patch exactly, otherwise we get a IL error at build time~~ only true if we apply the patch method